-This was where the lamp stand was first made.
+This was where the golden lamp stand was first made.

 Hershel Shanks, editor of Biblical Archaeology Review was

-quoted in Newsweek that "Jebel el Lawz is the most likely site for
+quoted in Newsweek saying "Jebel el Lawz is the most likely site for

 Ron was on CBS News on April 17, 1984, telling about his trip to